For consumers For business

 Rated: Good

-Boody is a clothing brand with comfort, style, and health at its core.
+Founded in Australia by two best friends, Boody is a clothing brand with comfort, style, and health at its core.
 It creates comfortable, thoughtfully-made everyday essentials made from organically grown bamboo.
-These breathable leggings give you the right amount of stretch and support with a seamfree design for ultimate comfort.
+It reduces waste through lower-waste cutting techniques and using a closed-loop system in its supply chain, supporting the green and ethical movement.

 See the rating.